National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 Domain Teams lists the Domain Teams and their project affiliations.
 The COVID Publications tab is where you can browse publications produced by N3C research teams.
 N3C Administrative FAQ covers topics around registration and data access, tooling, domain teams, data transfer, harmonization, and other topics.
-Public Health Proposals is part of an initiative covered { Chapter} where you can apply to answer the posted public health question.
+Public Health Proposals is part of the PHASTR initiative where you can apply to answer the posted public health question.
 Lastly, File Admin Ticket is where you can submit a ticket if you need help with the data, analysis, accessing the enclave, or something else.

 In the Data Analysis and Result Export Resources section of the Enclave homepage, you can find, concept set browser, download dashboard, and the data access overview.